shashi-mit/hydra/README.md

 - Special thanks to all collaborators and supporters of this project.
 ```

 This README template provides a comprehensive overview of the Hydra project, including its purpose, features, installation guide, usage instructions, and how to contribute.
-It also includes a section for citing the paper if used in academic research, ensuring proper attribution and encouraging academic integrity[1][2][4][6].
+It also includes a section for citing the paper[1][2][4][6].

 Citations:
 [1] https://everhour.com/blog/github-readme-template/